DSDmark/LinkedinAutomation/README.md

 ```sh
 LinkedIn post created successfully: { id: 'urn:li:share:7078778985983164433' }
 ```
-which is show your post is create sucessfully.
+which is show your post is created successfully.

 #### How to automate using **github-actions**.

-You can always set that script in you local system by using **corn job** to upload post in linkedin or you can use **github-action** for this work.
+You can always set that script in your local system by using **corn job** to upload posts on LinkedIn or you can use **github-action** for this work.

-here is to set github action to run that script with fixed interval of time.
+here is to set GitHub action to run that script with a fixed interval of time.

-1. Go to you action tab and create action and paste that code:
+1. Go to your action tab and create action and paste that code:

 ```yml
 name: Run Node.js Script